All the Cenobites from Hellraiser ranked

 Dreamer is far and away the best Cenobite introduced in Hellraiser III: Hell On Earth.
 Unlike Pistonhead, CD, Camerahead (or is it Videohead?), and Barbie, she looks like something from the first two films.

 It’s a relatively subtle piece of design work, and that makes it all the creepier.
 Also, like the Female Cenobite, she’s got her throat torn open, but for some reason, she’s got a cigarette in hers.
-Each to their own, I guess, but remember, smoking kills and probably more people than the Cenobites.
+Each to their own, I guess, but remember, smoking kills more people than the Cenobites.

 Female Cenobite

 A superb piece of design, the Female Cenobite, has the goriest design of the original quartet of Hell Priests.
-The most notable part of her design is, of course, that her throat has been slashed open, exposing the meat beneath and then wire has been sewn through the wound, preventing it from closing.
+The most notable part of her design is, of course, that her throat has been slashed open, exposing the meat beneath, and then wire has been sewn through the wound, preventing it from closing.

 Creepy as this is, it’s not my favourite thing about the way she looks.
-I really like her hair, or what’s left of her hair at least.
+I really like her hair, or what’s left of her hair, at least.
 She’s got these wispy thin strands that hint she was once a normal woman and not a callous agent of The Leviathan.
-I’d have ranked her higher if it wasn’t for one thing, she doesn’t really talk, which is a shame because, in the book, she’s the leader of this particular Gash instead of Pinhead.
+I’d have ranked her higher if it wasn’t for one thing: she doesn’t really talk, which is a shame because, in the book, she’s the leader of this particular Gash instead of Pinhead.

 Chatterer and every variation of him